joelewis/readmelater/README.md

 ## Contributors

 + [Karthikeyan](http://karthyk.dev) - Thank you for helping me develop the chrome extension and designing a quick UX for the inbox view!
++ [Alin Panaitiu](https://github.com/alin23) - Thank you for porting the extension to a version supported by most browsers!
 + [Joe Lewis](http://joe-lewis.com)